stakemcontino/ansible_role_nomad/molecule/README.md

 2. https://github.com/willthames/ansible-lint
 3. http://flake8.pycqa.org/en/latest/

-All can be configured or if you really want, disabled altogether.
+All of the lint tools are configurable or if you really want, disabled altogether.

-To lint all the relevant code, run the following
+To lint all the relevant code, run the following:

     molecule lint

 ## Molecule: create